-Lake Erie and Northern Railway Reporting mark: LEN
+Lake Erie and Central Railway Reporting mark: LEN

 The Lake Erie & Northern Railway (LE&N) was a small interurban electric railway that serviced the area from Brantford to Galt in southwest Ontario.
 The railway was built to meet the needs of industry, farmers and passengers who required a more direct connection to the Canadian Pacific Railway (CPR) main line.